 Like many of our "fight or flight" hormones, substance P would have been critical to our evolutionary survival.
 However, today our stresses are more often triggered by emotional factors than physical life-and-death situations.

-Some people develop Fibromyalgia after experiencing trauma to the brain or spinal cord from events like car accidents or falls.
+Some people develop fibromyalgia after experiencing trauma to the brain or spinal cord from events like car accidents or falls.
 These traumatic events can also cause emotional trauma, such as depression, anxiety, and PTSD.

-Anxiety and depression also have strong links to Fibromyalgia but are no longer considered causes of the condition.
+Anxiety and depression also have strong links to fibromyalgia but are no longer considered causes of the condition.
 However, chronic pain suffered during severe fibromyalgia episodes may lead to feelings of anxiety and depression.

 Some people report suffering from a viral illness, such as influenza, Ross River virus, pneumonia, and Epstein-Barr virus, before the onset of fibromyalgia symptoms or have experienced a flare-up of symptoms.

-Risk factors for Fibromyalgia are as varied as the causes.
-For example, some women who suffer from lupus, arthritis, or similar autoimmune disease may develop other symptoms associated with Fibromyalgia, but most people develop the disorder without experiencing another condition.
+Risk factors for fibromyalgia are as varied as the causes.
+For example, some women who suffer from lupus, arthritis, or similar autoimmune disease may develop other symptoms associated with fibromyalgia, but most people develop the disorder without experiencing another condition.

-If you suspect you have Fibromyalgia, keep a daily journal to record your pain, where you feel the pain and the intensity each day.
-Record any other possible fibromyalgia symptoms such as fatigue, poor sleep, stiffness, digestive upset, and headaches.
+If you suspect you have fibromyalgia, keep a daily journal to record your pain, where you feel the pain, and the intensity each day.
+In addition, record any other possible fibromyalgia symptoms such as fatigue, poor sleep, stiffness, digestive upset, and headaches.

 Try also to recall any changes or life events that preempted your development of symptoms that may be related to fibromyalgia, such as menopause, a stressful event, illness, or injury.

-More scientific research and a better understanding among health care providers about Fibromyalgia's causes and risk factors lead to more effective treatments and methods of managing this devastating disorder.
+More scientific research and a better understanding among healthcare providers about fibromyalgia's causes and risk factors lead to more effective treatments and methods of managing this devastating disorder.